-The most common malignant tracheal tumors include adenoid cystic carcinoma, squamous cell carcinoma, carcinoid, and mucoepidermoid carcinomas.
+The most common malignant tracheal tumors include squamous cell carcinoma, adenoid cystic carcinoma, carcinoid tumors, and mucoepidermoid carcinomas.

-The most common benign airway tumor is a squamous papilloma (most often related to human papillomavirus), although pleomorphic adenomas and granular cell and benign cartilaginous tumors also occur.
+The most common noncancerous (benign) airway tumor is a squamous papilloma, although other benign conditions can also occur.

 Doctors may consider an airway tumor if symptoms develop gradually and if standard treatments are ineffective, for example, if drugs used to treat asthma do not relieve wheezing.
 If an airway tumor is suspected, doctors do bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
 A bronchoscope has a camera at the end that allows a doctor to look... read more .
 Bronchoscopy can both relieve airway blockage and allow specimens to be obtained for diagnosis.

 If cancer is found, more extensive testing Diagnosis Lung cancer is the leading cause of cancer death in both men and women.
 About 85% of cases are related to cigarette smoking.
 One common symptom is a persistent cough or a change in the character... read more for staging is done.